phate3/coie/README.md

-# Construction and Operation information exchange model
+# COie

-## An open data standard supporting information exchange related to real world assets
+## A national information exchange model for geospatial assets

+> geospatial: of or relating to the relative position of things on the earth's surface

-Definitions using json schema for the contractual construction / built environment information exchanges relating to physical real world assets.
+Definitions for the contractual construction / built environment information exchanges relating to physical real world assets.

 (This schema has been developed with respect to BS1192:4, ISO 19650 and any UK annexes)

-COie is written in JSON Schema and provides the ability to:
+## Features

-    Describe your existing data format(s).
+- Describe your existing data format(s).
-    Provides clear human- and machine- readable documentation.
+- Provides clear human- and machine- readable documentation.
-    Validates data which is useful for:
+- Validates data which is useful for:
-        Automated testing.
+    - Automated testing.
-        Ensuring quality of client submitted data.
+    - Ensuring quality of client submitted data.
+    - ✨Magic ✨

 ##### COie-CORE